Roots and Radishes

 Grated parmesan, lemons, garlic, Greek yogurt, anchovies packed in olive oil, salt, pepper, and olive oil.

-• Parmesan - A Caesar dressing classic.
+• Parmesan - Another essential Caesar flavor.

 • Anchovy - We'll blend up an anchovy into this Caesar dressing to achieve its classic salty, umami taste.
 (Don't worry, nothing fishy about these flavors!)